 Discounts are generally allocated to all performance obligations according to relative standalone selling prices.
-The revenue standard also provides three criteria to determine if the discount may be allocated to one or more, but not all of the performance obligations.
-If the three criteria are met, the discount may be allocated to specific performance obligations rather than to all of the performance obligations.
-The discount can be attributed to both delivered and undelivered goods and services, which is a significant change from ASC 605.
-Consequently, in these circumstances the amount of revenue associated with each performance obligation will differ from ASC 605 to ASC 606.
+The revenue standard also provides three criteria to determine if the discount may be allocated to one or more, but not all, of the performance obligations.
+If the three criteria are met, the discount may be allocated to specific performance obligations rather than to all the performance obligations.

-- EY, Financial reporting development: “Revenue from contracts with customers.”
-Revised August 2016.
-Section 6.4 “Allocating a discount.”
+- EY, Financial Reporting Developments: “Revenue from contracts with customers.”
+August 2017.
+Section 6.4.

 - FASB TRG Memo 31: “Variable Discounts.”
 30 March 2015.